 Test against a live AAS Studio endpoint

 Interoperability is not a diagram.
 If you build an AAS server, a GS1 resolver, a verifiable-credential verifier, or a product-trust layer, point it at the live, conformant, public surfaces below and prove your tool composes with ours against a real endpoint.
-No key, no NDA, synthetic data.
+No key, no account, synthetic data.
 Every request on this page runs today.

 Live surfaces